• Skip to primary navigation

 These alternatives, from the familiar to the might-need-a-Google, promise to keep your kitchen adventures exciting.
 And trust us, your dishes will thank you.

-Achiote paste adds a distinct flavor and vibrant reddish-orange color to dishes.
+Achiote paste adds a distinct flavor and bright reddish-orange color to dishes.

 However, if you don't have achiote paste available or want alternatives, there are several substitutes that can provide similar characteristics and flavors.